fpro-feup/notebooks/README.md

 FPRO Notebooks to study before classes and to use during the class.

-> download a `notebook.ipynb`, and open your copy with `jupyter-notebooks notebook.ipynb`
+> See the Preface how to download the notebooks, and open your copy with `jupyter-notebooks <notebook.ipynb>`